 The palace also exhibits a significant collection of Egyptian paintings, as well as collections belonging to the families of Mattei and Del Drago.

 Perhaps one of the most striking parts of the museum is the San Aniceto Church, a small and charming church within the building.

-From other top museums in Rome we recommend: National Etruscan Museum, National Gallery of Ancient Art in Barberini Palace and Doria Pamphili Gallery.
+From other top museums to see in Rome, we recommend the National Etruscan Museum, the National Gallery of Ancient Art in Barberini Palace, and Doria Pamphili Gallery.

-Last Updated on May 18, 2021 by Admin @ gotravelyourself.com
+Last Updated on September 28, 2021 by Tours Editor @ gotravelyourself.com